BR1py/itertree/docs/docs/tutorial.rst

 which are targeting more in the direction of the dict-like iterators.

-Most iteration-generators are available in diffrent level behavior:
+Most iteration-generators are available in different level behavior:

 1. The children only variant iterating only over the items in level 1 of the tree-structure